latex3/babel/README.md

 ```
 3.51   2020-10-??
        - Common interface to redefine captions (with \babelprovide).
+       - frenchspacing filled in many languages.
        - Fixes:
-         - Error when loading a language on the fly in tabular (#97)
+         - Error when loading a language on the fly in tabular (#97).

 3.50   2020-10-06
        - Fixes: